Pinterest: Acquisitions

 In March 2013, Pinterest acquired Livestar.
 The terms were not disclosed.
 In early October 2013, Pinterest acquired Hackermeter.
 The company's co-founders, Lucas Baker and Frost Li, joined Pinterest as engineers.

 In April 2015, Pinterest acquired the team from Hike Labs, which had been developing a mobile publishing application called Drafty.

 In May 2016, Pinterest acquired mobile deep linking startup URX to help accelerate its content understanding efforts.
 The URX team's expertise in mobile content discovery and recommendation would prove critical to helping Pinterest understand its corpus of over 100 billion pins, to better recommend them to its users.

-On August 23, 2016, Pinterest announced that it would be acquiring the team behind Instapaper, which will continue operating as a separate app.
-The Instapaper team will both work on the core Pinterest experience and updating Instapaper.
+On August 23, 2016, Pinterest announced that it would be acquiring the team behind Instapaper, which continued operating as a separate app.
+The Instapaper team worked on the core Pinterest experience and updating Instapaper.

-On March 8, 2017, Pinterest said it had acquired Jelly Industries, a small search-engine company founded by Biz Stone.
+On March 8, 2017, Pinterest said it had acquired Jelly Industries, a small search engine company founded by Biz Stone.

 In December 2021, Pinterest announced the acquisition of the Vochi app.

 In June 2022, Pinterest announced its definitive agreement to acquire San Francisco based AI-driven fashion shopping platform, The Yes.
 Pinterest announced that it had closed the acquisition on June 10, 2022.